maevadevs/Webpack-Config-General/readme.md

 This is a generalized Webpack configuration for React development and production use.
 It can also be extended to be used for other non-React projects.
 The only difference will be in finding an alternative for `@babel/preset-react` to process the source files.

+## Installation

+- Clone from this Github repo
+- All front-end files and folders should go under `/src`
+- All front-end production build output will be generated in `/dist`
+- Backend is currently defined under `server.js`: Change `package.json` scripts if customizing

 ## Structure

 - `/src`: All source files for application build